 Here is what to look for in a Duvet cover.

-Quilts and quilted coverlets can range in thicknesses from around ¼” to a few inches.
+- Quilts and quilted coverlets vary in thicknesses, ranging from around ¼ of an inch to a few inches.

 Here is how to make your bed with a coverlet.